fadliarif08/machine-failures-analysis/README.md

 Objective:

-identify what are the most frequent type of failure occurs and why it happens determine the correlation between type of machine with the occurance of the failure case determine which condition (features) that tend to make the machine failure compare several model (SVM, Logistic Regression, KNN, and Decision Tree) to see how accurate it is in predicting failured.
+- Identify what are the most frequent type of failure occurs and why it happens
+- Determine the correlation between type of machine with the occurance of the failure case
+- Determine which condition (features) that tend to make the machine failure
+- Compare several model (SVM, Logistic Regression, KNN, and Decision Tree) to see how accurate it is in predicting failured.

 Dataset